Achieving your dreams is a cliche, but it’s a cliche that we love.

 - And let’s not forget: doing what you believe in, so you can live without regrets.

-If you want an anime about achieving your dreams… I’d be a fool to not recommend Fairy Tail.
+If you want an anime about achieving your dreams… I’d be a fool not to recommend

 - After being sent off to an isolated island, he’s forced to change his ways and grow as a person.